-HOURS is the name of the local currency system that is being used in Corvallis, Oregon and our surrounding region.
+HOURS is the name of the local currency system that is being used in Corvallis, Oregon and our surrounding region of Linn and Benton counties.
 The basic premise of our program is that by printing and circulating a local currency, we can help keep local businesses thriving, support entrepreneurs, and build a robust network within the community to find local goods.

 HOURS local currency notes are a legal form of paper money.
 Their value originates in our region with real people and the goods and services we offer in the network.
 An inherent advantage of this regional boundary is that the local currency will stay in the area continually enhancing the local economy.